lzukw/WirelessDisplayClient/WirelessDisplayClientGUI/README.md

 - Methods to get and set screen-resolution of the remote computer
 - Methods to start and stop VNC- or ffmpeg-streaming.

-The abstract base-class `WDCServiceProviderBase` implements `IWDCServciceProvider`.
-This class provides non-abstract methods for the communication via the REST-API with the remote computer.
-Platform-dependent local services (for example starting ffmpeg as local streaming-source)  are defined as abstract methods and therfore must be implemented by child-classes from `WDCServiceProviderBase`.

-The idea behind this hirarchy is, that there could be some platform-dependent concrete classes like `WDCServiceProviderLinux`, `WDCServiceProviderMacOS` and `WDCServiceProviderWindows`.
-These classes could do the platform-dpendent work to provide the services.
-But for now, there is only one concrete child-class, called `WDCSercviceProviderGeneric`.
-Hopefully, this class can be used on Linux, Windows and macOS.
+There is only one concrete class called `WDCSercviceProviderGeneric` that implements `IWDCServciceProvider`.

 The `WDCSercviceProviderGeneric`-class does not start ffmpeg or a VNC-server directly, but it starts a process wich executes a script.
 On Linux the script is a shell-script started with bash on Linux, a batch-file started with cmd.exe on Windows, and ???
 TODO ??? on macOS.
 The command-name "bash" or "cmd.exe" and the file-paths to the scripts to execute are passed to the constructor of `WDCSercviceProviderGeneric`.
+The file-paths to the scripts and a template for the comman-line-arguments are also passed this way.

-One instance of a concrete class (for now an instance of `WDCSercviceProviderGeneric`) is instantiated in `App.xaml.cs` and "injected" in the constructor of the `MainWindowViewModel`.
-The `MainWindowViewModel`-instance uses the services provided by the `WDCSercviceProviderGeneric`-instance.
+One instance of a concrete class implementing `IWDCServciceProvider` (for now only `WDCSercviceProviderGeneric`) is instantiated in [App.xaml.cs] and "injected" in the constructor of the `MainWindowViewModel`.
+The `MainWindowViewModel`-instance uses the services provided by the concrete `IWDCServciceProvider`-instance.

 ## Configuration with App.config and startup-code

-Dotnet core provides a simple configuration-mechanism using an XML-file called `App.config`.
+Dotnet core provides a simple configuration-mechanism using an XML-file called [App.config].
 In the section `<appsettings>` key-value-pairs can be defined.
-The `App`-class defined in `App.xaml.cs` contains the startup-code.
-(The file `App.xaml` has not been modified).
-Here the configuration from `App.config` is read with the statement into the variable `config`:
+The `App`-class defined in [App.xaml.cs] contains the startup-code.
+(The file [App.xaml] has not been modified).
+Here the configuration from [App.config`] is read into the variable `config` with the statement :

 ```
 NameValueCollection config = ConfigurationManager.AppSettings;
 ```

-`App.config` contains configuration-strings containing:
+[App.config] contains configuration-strings containing:

 - The command-name to execute a shell ("bash", "cmd.exe")
 - The filepath of the scripts that start ffmpeg or a VNC-Server on the local computer.
 - Template-strings for command-line arguments.
+- The preferred screen-resolution for local and remote computer

 There are configuration-strings for Linux, Windows and macOS.
-In `App.xaml.cs` the correct operating-system is found with `RuntimeInformation.IsOSPlatform(...)`-tests.
+In [App.xaml.cs] the correct operating-system is found with `RuntimeInformation.IsOSPlatform(...)`-tests.
 Then the corresponding configuration-strings are copied into a new `NameValueCollection`, which is passed to the constructor of `WDCSercviceProviderGeneric`.

-Note, that it should not be necessary to change `App.config`.
+Note, that it is not necessary to change [App.config].
 To change the way, how ffmpeg or a VNC-Server are started, the corresponding shell- or batch-sripts can be changed.
+The only reason to change [App.config] is to change the preferred screen-reolsution of the local and the remote computer.

-Also note, that after publishing the program with `dotnet publish` the XML-configuration is not called `App.config` anymore, but it is called `WirelessDisplayClient.exe.config`.
+Also note, that after publishing the program with `dotnet publish` the XML-configuration is not called [App.config] anymore, but it is called [WirelessDisplayClient.exe.config].
+But this file can still be modified without the need to recompile or publish the program again.

-Sumarrized, the custom startup-code in `App.xaml.cs` just creates an instance of `WDCSercviceProviderGeneric` and passes the correct configuration-key-value-pairs to its constructor.
-Also an instance of `MainWindowViewModel` is created, and the `WDCSercviceProviderGeneric`-instance is passed to the constructor of the `MainWindowViewModel`.
+Sumarrized, the custom startup-code in [App.xaml.cs] just creates an instance of `WDCSercviceProviderGeneric` and passes the correct configuration-key-value-pairs to its constructor.
+The startup-code also creates an instance of `MainWindowViewModel`, and a reference to the `WDCSercviceProviderGeneric`-instance is passed to the constructor of the `MainWindowViewModel`, for the `MainWindowViewModel` to be able to use the services provided by `WDCSercviceProviderGeneric`.

 ## Window-elements and MVMM-pattern: